volatill/Aster_artifact/README.md

 ## Experimentation

-All experiments in our paper can be runned and plotted by excuting the following command:
+Experiments in our paper can be runned and plotted by excuting the following command:

 ```bash
 ./reproduce_script.sh